opuswallet/.github/profile/README.md

 # Opus

-Opus is a next-generation Bitcoin wallet designed for ease-of-use.
+Opus is a next-generation crypto wallet designed for ease-of-use.